qiang-yi/GEOG476/lecture/lec10_layer_control.md

 - Launch a Python HTTP server, using the downloaded folder as the root directory.
 - Open the website in Chrome using `localhost` as the domain name.

+Refer to [Lec 7: getting started with web mapping](https://github.com/qiang-yi/GEOG476/blob/master/lecture/lec7_start_web_mapping.md) for help.

 Review the code in _index.html_.
 You can find it is actually the choropleth map we created in lecture 8.
 At this step, we will add another feature layer to the map.

-Before editing, it is helpful to hide the content of functions and objects and only show the names.
-This will help you to navigate through the document and find the function you want to edit.
+Before editing the HTML file, it is helpful to hide the content of functions and objects and only show the names.
+This will be easier for you to navigate through the document and find the function you want to edit.
 You can expand the function when you need to edit it.

 <img src="images/anim26.gif" width=600>